Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Stranded.md

 ## Strategics

-The archetype functions very similarly to the existing ‘Branded Despia’.
+The archetype functions quite similarly to the existing ‘Branded Despia’.

 <br>